Do you live in a South Essex Homes property in the City of Southend-on-Sea? Then this is your Forum website!

 Have you a problem that you cannot solve, i.e. repair not being completed or there is something else you are not happy about with SEH.

-Tried your estate officer or your sheltered officer, repeatedly contacted the call centre and still are having trouble, then you can make an Official Complaint.
+Tried your estate officer or your sheltered officer, repeatedly contacted the call centre, Axis or others and still are having trouble, then you can make an Official Complaint.

 You will find making a complaint information and the ‘Report a complaint form’ by clicking this link Complaints | South Essex Homes